IepIweidieng/TJAPlayer3/tja.md

 * TJA is likely also inspired by the SM format.
 Apart from several syntax similarities mentioned in this article, toach has released several videos featuring Taiko mode simulated in StepMania by skinning before the initial release of TaikoJiro, see [Notechart Formats](#notechart-formats)

-A possible derivation/inspiration route non-after TJA:
+A possible derivation/inspiration route of-or-before TJA:

 * BMS (BM98, 1998, Urao Yane)
 * (+ BMS ⇢ MSD (Diet Diet Revolution'99, 1999, Raoul Laurentiis))